 Fraud and Corruption Control

-Council is the custodian of significant public funds and assets therefore it is important that the community has assurance that these are adequately protected from fraud and corruption.
+Council is the custodian of significant public funds and assets therefore it is important that the community has assurance that these are adequately protected.

 The Policy sets out specific guidelines and responsibilities regarding appropriate actions that must be followed for the investigation of fraud and corruption and other similar irregularities.